ecp110/DATA2002_Report1/README.md

 Select the document "ExecutiveSummary.pdf" to view the report and conclusions.
 Other documents and files are from exploratory and statistical analysis and model construction.

+This executive summary recieved a mark of 9.8/10.